fh4414/WebAssign2Canvas/README.md

 -- Delete the columns with student names from webassign_out.csv.
 -- Copy the valuable data in the pasted section and paste it under the column titles in the original canvas export, assuming these columns were already present.
 Alternatively, you can create new columns in canvas.csv that will require confirmation during the Canvas grade import.
 10) Save the altered canvas.csv and import it into the Canvas grade book online.
+-- Note the new columns you are creating and the grades you are changing.

 ---